emqx/blog/en/202203/emqx-cloud-launched-value-added-services.md

 The NAT gateway offers network address translation services, which can provide the ability to access public network resources without the need for VPC peer-to-peer connectivity.

-> Note: Two features are only avaliable in the professional version.
+> Note: Two features are only available in the professional version.

 ## How to subscribe